ChandlerJayCalkins/function-wrapper/README.md

 #[proc_macro_attribute]
 pub fn wrap_test(_: proc_macro::TokenStream, item: proc_macro::TokenStream) -> proc_macro::TokenStream
 {
-	// Parse input as a WrappedFn object. let mut function = parse_macro_input!(item as WrappedFn);
+	// Parse input as a WrappedFn object from the function-wrapper crate. let mut function = parse_macro_input!(item as WrappedFn);
 	// Put a print statement in the code that gets run before the function. function.set_pre_code(quote!{ println!("Hi at the start :)"); });